This article was originally published February 5, 2020. Written by Hillary Webster and Munis Topcuoglu (EHN Canada). Updated February 3, 2021.

-If you would like to learn more about the addiction and mental health treatment programs provided by EHN Canada, or enrol, please call us at one of the numbers below.
+To learn more about this or any of our mental health and addiction treatments, please call us at one of the numbers below.
 Our phone lines are open 24/7—so you can call us anytime.

 - 1-800-387-6198 for Bellwood Health Services in Toronto, ON

 - 1-587-350-6818 for EHN Sandstone, in Calgary, AB